Tax information, hints and news. Exclusive for overseas property investors and owners.

 Your rental income, like all income in France, will be subject to both French income tax and social charges, so keep these figures in mind.

-If you are a non-resident with property in France, you have to file a French property tax return and an income tax return in your home country.
+If you are a non-resident with property in France, you have to file a French rental tax return and an income tax return in your home country.

 France has double taxation treaties with many countries, so you are unlikely to be taxed twice on the same income.